renoneto/renoneto.github.io/_posts/2021-10-08-using_streamlit.markdown

 >	```

 #### `form` + `form_submit_button`
 A form is a container that visually groups other elements and widgets together, and contains a Submit button.
-When the form’s Submit button is pressed, all widget values inside the form will be sent to Streamlit in a batch.
+When the form's Submit button is pressed, all widget values inside the form will be sent to Streamlit in a batch.

 In my app, I have used it to combine all ratings for all movies.
-Initially, I didn't have a form, however, that was creating other issues since I was trying to get five ratings from the user and it was taking a long time to load all the images.
-With the form, all ratings would load at the same time which gives the user a better experience.
+Initially, I didn't have a form, however, that was creating other issues since I was trying to get five ratings from the user and it took a long time to load all the images.
+With the form, all ratings would load simultaneously, which gives the user a better experience.

 In addition, without the form, after every rating was collected the whole app would run again, which would load the images again and decrease the user experience.
 So with the form, I found a way to display all ratings and only run the rest of the code when the 'Show recommendations!' button was clicked.
 > App command: